← Back to blog

 The Bottom Line

-CapCut was a great video editor.
+CapCut is a great video editor.
 Full stop.
-The ban was not about product quality — it was about geopolitics, data privacy legislation, and the broader standoff between the US and China over technology.
-Millions of people lost access to a tool they relied on, and that is genuinely frustrating.
+Its brief 2025 US removal was not about product quality.
+It was about geopolitics, data privacy legislation, and the broader standoff between the US and China over technology.
+CapCut came back within days and is available today, but because the ByteDance divestiture remains unresolved, its long-term US future is uncertain.

-But the video editing landscape in 2026 is broad enough that you do not have to settle.
-If you want the same effortless highlight-reel workflow CapCut was known for, FirstCut Studio picks up where it left off.
+That uncertainty is exactly why it pays to know your options.
+The video editing landscape in 2026 is broad enough that you do not have to depend on any single tool's legal situation.
+If you want an effortless highlight-reel workflow, FirstCut Studio is purpose-built for it.
 If you want to go deeper into professional editing, DaVinci Resolve gives you everything for free.
-For quick mobile edits, InShot is the closest CapCut replacement.
+For quick mobile edits, InShot is the closest CapCut-style experience.
 And if you just need something simple and reliable, iMovie and Clipchamp are already on your device.

 Related guides: Premiere Rush alternatives in 2026 · Filmora alternatives in 2026